Skip to content

 Fix: Spawn a dummy “sentinel” alongside real workers.
 The sentinel keeps activeDescendantRuns > 0, forcing worker completions to wake the parent via method: "agent".

-# 1. Spawn sentinel (MiniMax, free — zero intelligence needed)
+# 1. Spawn sentinel (Gemini Flash, free — zero intelligence needed)

 sessions_spawn(